-The University Honors Program is an interdisciplinary program whose courses lead to a Certificate of completion in University Honors.
+The University Honors Program is an interdisciplinary program with courses leading to a certificate of completion in University Honors.

 The University Honors Program offers special courses and activities designed to help qualified students realize their full intellectual potential and to provide them the best possible preparation for their major degree programs.
 It does so through a wide range of special classes and interdisciplinary seminars supported by departments and faculty across campus.